CSCfi/sda-filesystem/README.md

 - Graphical User Interface
 - Command Line Interface

-Binaries are built on each release for all supported Operating Systems in Github.
-In addition, [Artifactory](https://artifactory.ci.csc.fi/ui/repos/tree/General/sds-generic-local/desktop) contains binaries for Linux.
+Released binaries are built for Linux and are available in [Artifactory](https://artifactory.ci.csc.fi/ui/repos/tree/General/sds-generic-local/desktop). **New releases will no longer be available in Github**.

 ## 💻 Development